VectorZeroAI/RamPipe/README.md

 if --move or --overlay is not specified, default to --move. (because --move works regardles of directory or file, and overlay only works on directories.)

+This servise does not support batching syncs for now.

+The data may be corrupted or lost on a crash, periodic syncs are only meant to minimise the damage of that.

 # Requirements:

+python
 overlayfs-tools
 rsync
 coreutils